exakat/exakat-docs/Reference/Rules/Classes/HiddenNullable.rst

 This doesn't happen with properties : they must be defined with the nullable type to accept a ``null``value as default value.

-This doesn't happen with constant, which can't be typehinted.
+This doesn't happen with constant, whose value must be explicitely defined.

+In PHP 8.4, the implicit nullable type are deprecated.
+They might be removed in PHP 9.0.

 .. code-block:: php